Install PHP on Windows Server 2012

-This article will detail installing, testing, and configuring PHP on the Windows Server 2012.
-This article will use the Microsoft Web Platform Installer (Web PI) method of installation.
-It will not cover the use case of installing PHP from source.
+This article details installing, testing, and configuring PHP on the Windows Server 2012.
+The article uses the Microsoft Web Platform Installer (Web PI) method of installation.
+It does not cover the use case of installing PHP from source.

 Successfully installing PHP on a Windows Server 2012 requires a prior installation of the IIS framework.

 Open the Web PI application from the following location on your filesystem.

 C:\Program Files\Microsoft\Web Platform Installer\WebPlatformInstaller.exe